DataDog/hiring-engineers/answers.md

     }
 	```

 	- Moving on!
-Then, I made a another timeboard with anomoly information on my MySQL database integration.
+Then, I made a another timeboard with anomaly information on my MySQL database integration.
 This was a bit more difficult because I didnt initially know how to connect the MySQL integration.
 After navigating to the 'Integrations' page and Selected 'MySQL', I navigated right to 'Metrics' and found some usuful information I can look for.
-I combined this with the anomoly function found in Datadogs [documentation](https://docs.datadoghq.com/graphing/miscellaneous/functions/#anomalies) Below is my script and a screenshot of the timeboard in Datadog.
+I combined this with the anomaly function found in Datadogs [documentation](https://docs.datadoghq.com/graphing/miscellaneous/functions/#anomalies) Below is my script and a screenshot of the timeboard in Datadog.

 	![alt_text](https://i.imgur.com/rhhTRL6.png)